xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD14_LAB_MANUAL.md

 1. Apply the Snapshot of the virtual machine, **20486B-SEA-DEV11**, that was taken after completing the lab in module 13.
 2. Navigate to **Allfiles(D):\Mod 13\Labfiles\Starter\PhotoSharingApplication\PhotoSharingApplication**, and then copy the **web.config** file.
 3. Navigate to **Allfiles(D):\Mod 14\Labfiles\Starter\PhotoSharingApplication\PhotoSharingApplication**, and then paste the **web.config** file.
-4. Enable the **Allow NuGet to download missing packages during build** ption by performing the following steps:
+4. Enable the **Allow NuGet to download missing packages during build** option by performing the following steps:

    a.
 On the **TOOLS** menu of the Microsoft Visual Studio window, click **Options**.
    b.
 In the navigation pane of the **Options** dialog box, click **Package Manager**.